• Home

-Mobile application development can be confusing for someone without a lot of experience in this field — so most business owners.
-Developers will use specific language when talking about the functionality, development, and design of your mobile app, and it can be quite difficult to keep up.
+Mobile application development can be confusing for someone without experience in this field — so most business owners.
+Developers will use specific language when talking about your mobile app’s functionality, development, and design, and it can be quite difficult to keep up.

 An experienced and professional mobile application development team will explain every step of the process in simple language, but it can certainly help to have a base level of knowledge.
 Continue reading to get a handle on the main terms you will need to know when discussing iOS and Android application development.